kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 While this may not work when the images are large, you can use the "Preload Images" for the first relevant images that load above the fold, such as the logo or the first image of a slider.
 Please note however, this is for images that show up in all pages, not just the homepage.

-Don't put too many images here as those are downloaded in high priority and it will slow down the rest of the page load.
+Do not put too many images here as those are downloaded in high priority and it will slow down the rest of the page load.

 ...